 Red Garra (Garra Rufa)

-Red Garras will not do great in a standard community aquarium because they require highly oxygenated fast-flowing waters ideally provided by powerful external canister filtration.
+In a standard community aquarium, Red Garras will not do well because they require fast-flowing and highly oxygenated water, which a powerful external canister filter should provide.

 Despite being peaceful towards other species, red garras can be territorial towards their kind or similar-looking species.
-Ideally, these fish should be kept in groups of five or more individuals; if held in numbers less than this, they may quarrel.
+Ideally, these fish should be kept in groups of five or more individuals; if held in fewer numbers, they may quarrel.
 In addition, it would be better to provide plenty of visual barriers in the aquarium amongst the decor so if any minor territorial disputes occur, the fish can get away from others' lines of sight.

 Despite being relatively calm, Red Garras can become boisterous during feeding times.